 Now it’s no secret that down payments are not cheap and take a little saving.

 However, most people who say they don’t have enough, don’t know how much they need.

 The best thing to do if you are interested in buying a home is to speak with a lender.
 Finding and speaking with a reputable lender can help you set goals and put you on the right path.

-Finding the perfect city or town to call home can take some time and moving frequently can definitly put a damper on buying a home.
-However, if you’ve been saying for years you could be leaving money on the table by not investing it in a home.
+Finding the perfect city or town to call home can take some time and moving frequently can put a damper on buying a home.
+However, if you’ve been saying for years, you could be leaving money on the table by not investing it in a home.

 In some areas, especially here in Lakeland, mortgage payments are comparable with paying monthly rent.
-Often times here in Lakeland, monthly rent is more expensive than a mortgage payment.
-So if that’s the case in your area, it might be time to buy.
+Often here in Lakeland, monthly rent is more expensive than a mortgage payment.
+So, if that’s the case in your area, it might be time to buy.

-Is it a seller’s market or a buyers market?
-Often times buyers will use this confusion as a reason to not buy a home.
+Is it a seller’s market or a buyer’s market?
+Often buyers will use this confusion as a reason to not buy a home.
 The fear of losing out on a better deal if you just wait a few more months or years can be scary.

 However, no one has a crystal ball to know when the market is going to change, so you could be waiting for quite a while and even miss your opportunity.

 I’m looking for the perfect house

 The truth is everyone is searching for the perfect home.
 However, if you’ve been looking for years and have seen hundreds of homes, none of which are “perfect,” you may want to consider tweaking your expectations.